Pontiac51/miniAVX/README.md

 ***UPDATE 1.92.090 (BitsAndDroids v0.9.0)***
 * NEW On "HDG GPS" page main button turns ON/OFF AP Master
-* NEW Active AP modes are now shown on "HDG GPS" and "ALT V/S" pages
+* NEW Active AP modes are now shown on "HDG GPS" and "ALT V/S" pages with a vertical stripe ("|")
 * NEW Rudder and aileron trim now feature coarse mode
 * CHANGED Main button clockwise turn is now down in main menu, counter-clockwise is up
 * CHANGED "NAV" and "COM" pages now display "STBY"